The Human Saint is Bored, so I was Summoned to Another World Vol. 4

 “I see that I’m right on track, eh?”

 Well, a little.
 The reason I proposed that arrangement to Lily was influenced mainly because Lily’s more qualified to be with Maddie.
 She’s more experienced than me in battle, see?
-She’s the Iron Princess, and I’m sure that the name alone was enough to deter any rampaging mercenary group from attacking them.
+She’s the Iron Princess, and I was sure that the name alone was enough to deter any rampaging mercenary group from attacking them.

 And she also had other paladin guards to assist her…not to mention Maddie’s abilities as the saint.
 Just make sure that she’s awake in time to do battle, that is.